 One in four children in Kenya’s tea and coffee-growing regions are malnourished, leading to stunted growth.
 One in 10 children in the tea-growing regions of Malawi die before their fifth birthday.

-In Africa, the average smallholder’s farm is less than half the size of a football pitch.
+In Africa, the average small-scale farmer’s farm is less than half the size of a football pitch.
 Tea farmers face the challenge of low and fluctuating prices for the green leaf they sell, and a lack of power in a tea supply chain dominated by large companies.

 On tea estates, the challenges for workers vary depending on the origin.
 Workers may face low wages, long working hours and a difficult relationship with estate management.
 Often it is the management they depend on for basic needs such as housing, healthcare, access to water and even education for their children.